4kina/Getting-and-cleaning-data/README.md

-# Getting and cleaning data
+# Getting and Cleaning Data Course
   Course Project Week4

 # What is run_analysis.R for?